liferay/liferay-docs/devGuide/en/chapters/10-apis.markdown

 [http://wurfl.sourceforge.net/](http://wurfl.sourceforge.net/).

 You can create your own plugin to use your device's database.
-Let's look at some simple ways to use the Device Detection API and talk about its capabilities.
+Let's look at some simple uses of the Device Detection API and talk about its capabilities.

 ### Using the Device API